dotnet/csharpstandard/standard/expressions.md

 #### 11.6.4.3 Better function member

-For the purposes of determining the better function member, a stripped-down argument list `A` is constructed containing just the argument expressions themselves in the order they appear in the original argument list.
+For the purposes of determining the better function member, a stripped-down argument list `A` is constructed containing just the argument expressions themselves in the order they appear in the original argument list, and leaving out any `out` or `ref` arguments.

 Parameter lists for each of the candidate function members are constructed in the following way:

 - The expanded form is used if the function member was applicable only in the expanded form.
 - Optional parameters with no corresponding arguments are removed from the parameter list
+- `ref` and `out` parameters are removed from the parameter list
 - The parameters are reordered so that they occur at the same position as the corresponding argument in the argument list.

 Given an argument list `A` with a set of argument expressions `{E₁, E₂, ..., Eᵥ}` and two applicable function members `Mᵥ` and `Mₓ` with parameter types `{P₁, P₂, ..., Pᵥ}` and `{Q₁, Q₂, ..., Qᵥ}`, `Mᵥ` is defined to be a ***better function member*** than `Mₓ` if